Dodgers vs. Reds Player Props Betting Odds

 Steer Stats

-- Spencer Steer has collected 62 hits with 16 doubles, two triples, eight home runs and 23 walks.
-He has driven in 30 runs with three stolen bases.
+- Spencer Steer has put up 63 hits with 16 doubles, two triples, eight home runs and 25 walks.
+He has driven in 31 runs with three stolen bases.

 Steer Recent Games